pinobatch/hello-world/Xubuntu_setup.md

 * `browser.tabs.remote.autostart`: true
   This enables e10s.
 * `privacy.trackingprotection.enabled`: true
+  Firefox Private Browsing blocks domains that track users across sites based on the list used by the Disconnect extension.
-  This enables tracking blocking similar to the Disconnect extension even outside Private Browsing windows.
+  This enables tracking protection even outside Private Browsing.
 * `network.http.pipelining`: true
   This requests multiple resources at a time from a web server.
 * `browser.cache.use_new_backend`: 1